About Mapping Arteriogram and Selective Internal Radiation Therapy (SIRT) Treatment

 • Remove any jewelry, including body piercings.

-• If you wear contact lenses, wear your glasses instead, if possible.
+• If you wear contact lenses, wear your glasses instead, if you can.
 If you don’t have glasses, please bring a case for your contacts.

 What to bring with you